tylerlumsden/gboy/README.md

 Game Boy emulator written in modern C++20 with reasonably clean code in mind
 - SM83 emulated core that passes all Blargg's reference cpu_instrs tests
 - Working interrupts, ROM banking, and timer.
 (Display/PPU are WIP)
-- Experimental conveniences like zero-cost logging, and compile-time instruction dispatch
+- Experimental conveniences like zero-cost logging, and compile-time instruction specialization

 ## Build and Run